NAU-CCL/Epymorph/README.md

 System submodules include `epi.py` (IPM), `geo.py` (GeoM), and `movement.py` (MM). `simulation.py` brings all of these together in an execution loop (RUME) to produce incidence and prevalence output.

-`pei.py` contains the implementation of an IPM and GeoM corresponding to the Pei influenza paper (pulling data from included csv files).
+The `model` directory contains the implementation of an IPM and GeoM corresponding to the Pei influenza paper (pulling data from included csv files).
 Relevant movement clauses are available to configure its MM.

 ## Project setup